CAMBI-tech/BciPy/bcipy/simulator/demo/README.md

 ## Multimodal

-The `button_data_processor` and `button_press_model` are used to demonstrate a multimodal simulations using a button/switch as an example.
+The `switch_data_processor` and `switch_model` are used to demonstrate a multimodal simulations using a button/switch as an example.
 To run a simulation with these inputs, you will need to perform the following steps:

-1. Ensure that the button signal model can be loaded or create a button signal model.
+1. Ensure that the switch signal model can be loaded or create a switch signal model.
 To create a new one:

     ```
     from pathlib import Path
     from bcipy.acquisition.datastream.mock.switch import switch_device
     from bcipy.io.save import save_model
-    from bcipy.simulator.demo.button_press_model import ButtonPressModel
+    from bcipy.simulator.demo.switch_model import SwitchModel
     from bcipy.signal.model.base_model import SignalModel, SignalModelMetadata

     dirname = "" # TODO: enter the directory
-    model = ButtonPressModel()
+    model = SwitchModel()
     model.metadata = SignalModelMetadata(device_spec=switch_device(), evidence_type="BTN", transform=None)
-    save_model(model, Path(dirname, "button_model.pkl"))
+    save_model(model, Path(dirname, "switch_model.pkl"))
     ```

 2. Ensure that the devices.json file has an entry for a switch